DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 whistle in the game.
 * **Skyrim's Paraglider** - Toggle paraglider by pressing your activation key (_E_ by default), while in the air.
 Use your shout key (_Z_ by default) to fly higher.

-Reminders about things for the documentation users:
+Reminders about things for users, who were following all the documentation to manually setup the add-on:

 * **Simple Activate (if you are using the mod from the *Interface* section)** - After running the game at least once, there will be _po3_SimpleActivateSKSE.ini_ file inside your overwrite folder under some other folders.
 Open it, **ONLY** in line 50, delete everything after _Custom Locked Tag =_.
 Don't forget to save.